top of page

 -

-Can you Notarize a document that has already been signed?Just assume the answer is no, but it's a little complicated.
-There some documents I can, some documents I can't.
+Can you Notarize a document that has already been signed?It's a little complicated but most often the answer is no. There some documents I can, some documents I can't.
 If I can, the person that signed MUST be present with a government issued photo ID.
-Honestly, its easier for everyone if you just redo your document and don't sign it till I can directly witness the signature.
+It's easier for everyone if you just redo your document and don't sign it till I can directly witness the signature.

 -

-What if my appointment takes longer than 30 minutes?Generally, appointments will not take 30 minutes.
-However, if you have a large number of documents, contact me to book a larger appointment period.
+What if my appointment takes longer than 20 minutes?Generally, appointments will not take longer than 20 minutes.
+If you have several documents, an additional $20 may be charged.
+For larger document packs, choose the $100 for 1 hour option.
 As long as you have your documents filled out and ready to be signed, the mobile Notary appointment should be easy.
-I've only rarely had to as my clients to book a second appointment.
+Check to see if you need witnesses and be sure they are there.

 -